Global Server Settings

 Mail Domain: Enter the domain name for the mail host for this instance.
 Liferay will use this to send email notifications from the portal.

 The Plugins Installation link shows all of the plugins that are currently installed.
 These are divided into tabs for portlets, themes, layout templates, Hook plugins, and Web plugins.
 If you want to install a new plugin, click the Install More Portlets button.
 You will then be brought to the Plugin Installer, where you can browse Liferay's repository of portlets or install your own plugins.
-The Plugin Installer will be covered in the next chapter.
+The Plugin Installer will be covered in Chapter 6.